 HMRC - IPT07815 - Special Accounting Scheme

+Special accounting scheme

-For insurers using the special accounting scheme, there may be a concessionary period granted which is also known as the transitional period, which ends on the concessionary date.
-In some circumstances the decision may be made not to grant a concessionary period, such as the rate rises announced in the June 2010 Budget.
+Prior to the rate rise which came into effect on 1 June 2017, for insurers using the special accounting scheme, there may have been a concessionary period granted, which was also known as the transitional period, which ended on the concessionary date.
+In some circumstances the decision was taken not to grant a concessionary period, such as for the rate rise announced in the June 2010 Budget.

-If a concessionary period is not granted, the new rate of tax will apply to taxable premiums with tax points under the special accounting scheme that fall on or after the implementation date of the rate of change regardless of the inception date of the contract.
+When a concessionary period was not granted, the new rate of tax applied to taxable premiums with tax points under the special accounting scheme that fell on or after the implementation date of the rate increase, regardless of the inception (beginning or starting) date of the contract.

-If a concessionary period is granted the old rate of tax will apply to taxable premiums for contracts incepting (beginning or starting) before the implementation date of a rate change that are written on or after that date, provided the tax point for those premiums occurs before the end of the transitional period.
+When a concessionary period was granted, the old rate of tax applied to taxable premiums for contracts incepting before the implementation date of a rate change that were written on or after that date, provided the tax point for those premiums occurred before the end of the transitional period.

-The past dates for each rate change (Budget date, implementation date and concessionary date (if applicable)) are given in IPT07860.
+The relevant dates for each rate change (Budget date, implementation date and concessionary date (if applicable)) are given in IPT07860

-The new rate of tax will apply to all taxable premiums for contracts incepting on or after the implementation of a rate change.
-All taxable premiums, regardless of the inception date of the contract to which they relate, that have a tax point after the concessionary date will be subject to the new tax rate.
+The new rate of tax would apply to all taxable premiums for contracts incepting on or after the implementation of a rate change.
+All taxable premiums, regardless of the inception date of the contract to which they relate, that had a tax point after the concessionary date were subject to the new tax rate.

-If a concessionary period is granted the following examples show how the transitional accounting arrangements will apply:

-Example 7

-A contract incepts before a rate change but is written into the insurer’s records during the transitional period.

-The insurer is using the special accounting scheme.

-The contract is liable to the old rate of tax.

-Example 8

-A contract incepts after the rate change and is written into the insurer’s records during the transitional period.

-The insurer is using the special accounting scheme.

-The contract is liable to the new rate of tax.

-Example 9

-A contract incepts before the rate change and is written into the insurer’s records after the end of the transitional period.

-The contract is liable to the new rate of tax.
+Rate rise from 1 June 2017

+As part of the consultations with industry, it was agreed that the concessionary period was no longer required as part of introducing a simpler way of operating a rate rise.
+From the changes introduced by Finance Act 2017, concessionary periods have been abandoned and the treatment of businesses on either cash receipts or the special accounting scheme will be broadly the same.
+See IPT07810 for the key determinants of whether the new rate applies after 1 June 2017.

+The key factor in deciding whether the new rate applies to a premium is by reference to when the policy incepts (when cover for risk begins), rather than according to the tax accounting scheme or a concessionary period.
+This rule is subject to a “back-stop” provision which means that any premium received on or after the first anniversary of a rate rise is taxed at the new rate, regardless of when the policy incepted.

 Previous page

 Next page